kijart/docker-monit/README.md

 ### Troubleshooting

 If when starting Monit returns the following message: `The control file '/etc/monitrc' permission 0755 is wrong, maximum 0700 allowed`, simply give the appropriate permissions to _monitrc_: `chmod 700 monitrc`.

+If when starting Monit returns the following message: `input in flex scanner failed`, simply you need to create an empty file with name `monitrc` in your source folder will do.